H-Bo214/tally/README.md

 <br/>

-I'm not currently planning on adding anything new to this project.
+I'm not currently planning any additions to this project.
 However, I am looking to make some improvements to the existing functionality.
-Specifically, how manage the application state.
-Right now, the MainSectionContent.js component has quite a few state setters.
-I think I could streamline things and make it more efficient with useReducer instead of useState.
+At the moment, the MainSectionContent.js component has quite a few state setters.
+I could streamline things and make it more efficient with useReducer instead of useState.

 <br />